 promote research, coordination and professional learning that leads to the development of age-appropriate and grade-appropriate programming and resources in Ethnic Studies that are integrated into all Curriculum Content areas in Section 2120.5 of this Manual and that are responsive to the developmental needs of all students, Pre-Kindergarten through Grade 12; and

-create systems for regularly, systematically, and continuously evaluating a school district’s performance in attaining the above goals.
+create systems for regularly, systematically, and continuously evaluating a SU/SD’s performance in attaining the above goals.

-When undertaking this policy work, school boards and school leadership shall engage with the communities they serve; and seek input and guidance through a process that includes the voices and experiences of students, parents/legal guardians and other community members who are often underrepresented in this work and in school decision-making.
+When undertaking this policy work, school boards and school leadership shall engage with the communities they serve and seek input and guidance through a process that includes the diverse voices and experiences of students, parents/legal guardians and other community members who are often underrepresented in this work and in school decision-making.

 2120.7.
 GRADUATION REQUIREMENTS.

 A student meets the requirements for graduation when the student demonstrates evidence of proficiency in the curriculum outlined in 2120.5, and completion of any other requirements specified by the local board of the school attended by the student.

-This requirement is effective no later than September 2014 for students entering seventh grade and through their secondary school progression, for the anticipated graduation date of June 2020, and with each subsequent incoming seventh grade class.

 For students eligible for special education services under IDEA or protected by Section 504 of the federal Rehabilitation Act, the student shall meet the same graduation requirements as nondisabled peers in an accommodated and/or modified manner.
 These modifications will be documented in each student's Personalized Learning Plan.

 The Individual Education Program (IEP) team or 504 Team is responsible for assuring that information regarding the student's individual skills, aptitudes and present levels of performance are incorporated into the student's Personalized Learning Plan.
-This shall ensure that the proficiency levels to meet graduation requirements are linked to local graduation requirements, individually accommodated and/or modified for students with disabilities, and written into the student's Personalized Learning Plan.
+This shall ensure that the proficiency levels to meet graduation requirements are linked to local graduation requirements, individually accommodated and/or modified for students with disabilities and written into the student's Personalized Learning Plan.

 This process shall ensure that any student identified as a student with a disability will receive a regular high school diploma after meeting his/her their individual graduation requirements as outlined in their Personalized Learning Plan.
 The development of an IEP does not supplant a Personalized Learning Plan, nor does a Personalized Learning Plan replace an IEP.

-For English Learner (EL) students, districts must provide EL programs and accommodations that ensure EL students access to grade-level curricula so they can meet promotion and graduation requirements.
+For English Learner (EL) students, SU/SDs must provide EL programs and accommodations that ensure EL students access to grade-level curricula so they can meet promotion and graduation requirements.
 These programs and accommodations must be documented in each student’s Personalized Learning Plan.

-2120.8.
-Local Graduation Requirements.
+18. Local Graduation Requirements.

-Each secondary school board is responsible for setting graduation requirements in accordance with these rules.
+Each SU/SD board with responsibility for secondary level students is responsible for setting graduation requirements in accordance with these rules.

 Local graduation policy must define proficiency-based graduation requirements based on standards adopted by the State Board of Education.
-As required in 16 V.S.A. §261a(a)(1), it is the responsibility of the supervisory union board to ensure alignment in expectations for all students within a supervisory union.
+As required in 16 V.S.A. §261a(a)(1), it is the responsibility of the SU/SD board to ensure alignment in expectations for all students within an SU/SD.

 Schools may or may not use credits for the purposes of demonstrating that a student has met the graduation requirements.
-When used, credits must specify the proficiencies demonstrated in order to attain a credit and shall not be based on time spent in learning.
+When used, credits must specify the proficiencies demonstrated to attain a credit and shall not be based on time spent in learning.
 Further, students may receive credit for learning that takes place outside of the school, the school day, or the classroom.
 Any credits earned must occur under the supervision of an appropriately licensed educator.

 2121 PROFESSIONAL RESOURCES